AnushDeCosta/Modular-Cafe-Ordering-System/debugginglog.md

-# Issue #1: Setting up project and UML-based class structure

-**Status:** Resolved
+> **Acknowledgement**: This debugging journal’s structure was inspired by a format shared by Alexandra Berdashkevich, with permission from the teaching team.

+# Issue #1: Creating scaffold for all classes based on UML

+**Status: Resolved**

-**File(s) Affected:** menu_item.py, drink.py, food.py, tea.py, coffee.py, other.py, savoury.py, sweet.py, order.py, store.py, enums.py
+**File(s) Affected:** item.py, drink.py, tea.py, coffee.py, other.py, food.py, savoury.py, sweet.py, order.py, store.py, enums.py, test_items.py

-**Commit (Noticed):** None – initial project setup
+**Commit (Noticed):** _N/A – Initial setup phase_
-**Commit (Resolved):** 1.
-Created class file structure and abstract MenuItem base class
+**Commit (Resolved):** Update #1 - Created class file structure based on UML (`c20d1a1`)

 ### Error code and Description

-No errors occurred during this stage, but it was important to align the file layout and class naming with the UML diagram and Reid Honan's forum clarifications.
+There wasn’t an actual error thrown, but this step was essential to prevent future confusion.
+The entire café system’s class structure needed to reflect the UML and assessment brief from the beginning.
+This included ensuring:
+- File naming matched class roles
+- Relationships (like inheritance) were scaffolded correctly
+- `Cafe` (not in UML) was added to `store.py` as per brief and forum guidance

 Expected:
-- One `.py` file per class
+- One `.py` file per class and enum shown in the UML
-- Abstract base class created
+- COMP1048-compliant headers in all files
-- Class names and responsibilities matching UML
+- Classes defined with correct names and placeholder bodies

-Actual:
-- Confirmed that `Store.py` (as `Cafe`) is needed to meet brief, even though not shown in UML
+- Structure ready for testing, logic, and Pytest setup

+Actual (if not fixed):
+- Without this structure, logic could end up misplaced
+- Missing files or inconsistent naming would make the system harder to scale or test later
+- UML deviations (like Cafe) would go undocumented

 ### Resolution Log

-- Created one `.py` file for each class in the UML
+- Created 12 total `.py` files based on UML and brief:
+  - Abstract/base classes: `item.py`, `drink.py`, `food.py`
+  - Subclasses: `tea.py`, `coffee.py`, `other.py`, `savoury.py`, `sweet.py`
+  - Management: `order.py`, `store.py`
+  - Supporting enums: `enums.py`
+  - Test starter: `test_items.py`
-- Added required docstring header to each file
+- Inserted COMP1048-standard headers into each file
-- Declared abstract base class `MenuItem` using ABC module
+- Declared class names and parent relationships (e.g. `Drink(Item)`)
-- Logged deviation: implemented `Cafe` class in `Store.py` for managing total earnings and order history
-- Committed structure setup as first Git commit
+- Used `pass` or placeholder methods where needed
+- Added `Cafe` to `store.py` to handle order history and total earnings (brief requirement)
+- Confirmed structure with clean commit: `c20d1a1`